yannickl88/blog-articles/drafts/service-decoration-in-practice.md

 Recently [WouterJ has written an excelent article about repositories][wouterj-repositories-are-just-collections] and how to treat them as collections.
 In it he also shows that it is useful to have interfaces on your repository classes.
 If you have not yet read it, I fully recommend doing so.

-This concept is something I have recently applied in a project and found that there are some extra benefits in doing this.
+This concept is something I have recently applied in a project and found that there are some extra benefits in using those interfaces.
 In this post I would like to expand on WouterJ's ideas and show how this enables service decoration.

 ## The set-up
 For the sake of example, I would like to simplify the repository interface to keep the examples small.
 The repository will only define the `::get()` and `::add()` methods and leave the rest.
 The interface would look like so: